 Getting Credit for SEO Impact Is Harder Than You Think

-As an SEO company, data is difficult.
+If you are not using the assistance of a Sydney based SEO agency which has shifted and adapted to the latest trends, then you are at a loss.
+As in today most SEO company, data is difficult.
 We used to get keyword data in Analytics but that went away with secure search.
 We used to get accurate keyword rank tracking but that has deteriorated with personalized and localized search.
 Most of our data points that we have are flawed in some way, and take some analysis to get to the real valuable metrics.

 There are a few places where data really can get off the rails.
 First, let’s look at keyword rankings.
 There are a lot of variables as to how and where a site may rank for specific keywords based on a user’s history, where they did their search and where the results are located.
 Rankings are a moving target.
 That’s why Webmaster Tools (Google Search Console) gives you the “average keyword position” as a ranking.
 This means that Google averages out your rankings across all of your impressions over time.
 Some users – based on location – may see you higher, some not at all.
 Some may have a preference for you based on history and some won’t.
 Some users may see you at position 12, where another may see you ranked in position 4, or even in the local map listings.
 Over all these impressions, Google gives you the average ranking position – which is our best look at how you are performing in search results.
 We also track keywords via a daily “snapshot” ranking to compare our findings with Google Search Console, and we usually find some big variances.

 Another data point that gives us headaches is where traffic comes from.
 Many website will see a breakdown similar to this chart.
 For this website, Google Analytics is telling us that around 65% of traffic is organic, 23% is direct (someone typed in the URL), 7% is from social media, and the rest is a small mix of referral and paid channels.